-Driverless, connected cars are ushering in a new era of travel that is efficient, affordable, clean and green.
-Experts predict these systems will transform travel in the years to come and shape the future of mobility, smart cities, and interactive communities.
-Bringing this new generation of cars onto the road requires new vehicle innovators and OEM leaders alike to rethink the way we experience their products, and the way they engineer them.
+Electric vehicles are ushering in a new era of travel that is efficient, affordable, clean and green.
+They will transform travel in the years to come and shape the future of mobility connected with smart cities, and interactive communities.
+Bringing this new generation of cars onto the road requires new vehicle innovators, OEM leaders and suppliers alike to rethink the way vehicles are engineered.
+To meet the demand now, this needs to happen quickly.

 The electric drive is a much more complex system to design than it might appear to be.
 To meet design requirements, teams need an environment which will allow them to optimize designs by simultaneously taking into account noise and vibrations, thermal management of the heat dissipated by high rotation speeds and electromagnetics losses, proper lubrication of the integrated gearbox, etc.